 This guide is published annually in compliance with the Campus Fire Safety Right-to-Know -part of the Higher Education Act (34 CFR 668.49).
-All currently registered students as well as employees are directly sent (via a registered email account) a notice by October 1 of each year that includes a statement of the report's availability, the exact electronic address at which the report is posted, a brief description of the reports contents and a statement that the institution will provide a paper copy of the report, free of charge, upon the request to the Department of Campus Safety and Security .
-Printed copies may be requested by calling Campus Safety at (561) 803-2500.
+All currently registered students as well as employees are directly sent (via a registered email account) a notice by October 1 of each year (approved delayed dissemination this year due to COVID) that includes a statement of the report's availability, the exact electronic address at which the report is posted, a brief description of the report's contents and a statement that the institution will provide a paper copy of the report, free of charge, upon the request to the Department of Campus Safety and Security.

+Printed copies may be requested by calling Campus

+Safety at (561) 803-2500.
 Prospective students are informed of a summary and availability of the report via notice in admissions packets and by admissions counselors.
 Prospective employees of the University are informed of a summary and availability of the report via documentation provided by the Office of Human Resources and during Employee Orientation.